Introduction: ATARI 65XE AS USB-KEYBOARD

-Making retro Atari 65XE as USB-keyboard for a modern computer.
-And will leave the opportunity to use this Atari in native mode.
-The Arduino Leonardo used for connect Atari's keyboard to an USB.
-With an UNIX this keyboard will works without any restrictions.
-With Windows need to switch on an USB-mouse at BIOS startup for the booting with this keyboard.
-For Apple or others need corrections within Arduino program for the keys order correction.
+Making retro Atari 65XE as an USB-keyboard for a modern computer.
+As will leave the opportunity to use this Atari in native mode.
+The Arduino Leonardo used to connect Atari's keyboard to an USB.
+With an UNIX this keyboard will work without any restrictions.
+Windows need to connect to PC any USB-mouse at BIOS startup for the booting with this keyboard.
+Apple or others need little corrections within the Arduino program for the keys order correction.

 Step 1: Only 34 Soldering Points Is Need to Make

-This Atari 65XE is near 30 years old.
+This Atari 65XE is nearly 30 years old.
 And he works.
-For add one more function for him - the USB-keyboard - is needed only Arduino Leonardo, not a lot of wires, an USB-cable.
-No a DC-adapter of Atari will need for this function.
+To add one more function for him - the USB-keyboard - is needed only Arduino Leonardo, not a lot of wires, an USB-cable.
+No DC-adapter of Atari will be needed for this function.

-Only 34 soldering points is need to make.
-Because the pitch of contacts on slots of the Atari's keyboard and on Arduino is 2.54 mm, the process of soldering is easy.
+Only 34 soldering points are needed to make.
+Because the pitch of contacts on slots of the Atari's keyboard and on Arduino is 0.1 in (2.54 mm), the process of soldering is easy.

 Step 2: Place Arduino Under the Case & Mark Some New Keys

 After soldering wires from Arduino to J8 connector of Atari, Arduino can be placed at any cozi position under the case.
-An USB-cable need to be connect to Arduino and let out from the Atari's case.
-Now possible to use this Atari like regular USB-keyboard.
+The USB-cable needs to be connected to Arduino and let out from the Atari's case.
+Now possible to use this Atari like a regular USB-keyboard.

-Not all keys of the retro Atari is correspond to keys of a modern PC-keyboard.
-Some keys of Atari will be with 2 functions to make all PC's comands.
-It is possible to make some differents layots within the Arduino sketch.
-Within the layot of the Arduido sketch thats here, mainly keys of Atari corresponded to PC-keys, but this ones are need to be noted (tabled on the picture here).
+Not all keys of the retro Atari correspond to keys of a modern PC-keyboard.
+Some keys of Atari will be with 2 functions to make all PC's commands.
+It is possible to make some different layouts within the Arduino sketch.
+Within the layout of the Arduino sketch that's here, mainly keys of Atari correspond to PC-keys, but this ones are need to be noted (tabled on the picture here).

 Step 3: Flash Arduino Sketch Via USB